-Malmö FF v Juventus
+Morata inspires Juventus to beat Malmo

 Post update

-Alex Sandro (Juventus) wins a free kick in the defensive half.
+Anders Christiansen (Malmö) wins a free kick in the defensive half.

 Post update